Codecademy/docs/content/javascript/concepts/dates/terms/setMonth/setMonth.md

   - 'paths/front-end-engineer-career-path'
 ---

-The Javascript date method **`.setMonth()`** changes the month and sometimes day of the month according to local time by modifying an instance of a `Date` object in place.
+The JavaScript date method **`.setMonth()`** changes the month and sometimes day of the month according to the local time by modifying an instance of a `Date` object in place.

 ## Syntax